s-heisler/GA-SQL-Bootcamp/README.md

-#Materials for General Assembly bootcamp
+#Materials for General Assembly SQL bootcamp

 Instructions:
+1. Open up `Create Schema.SQL`
+2. Click on "Raw" to open the unformatted version of the file; copy the contents.
-Open up `Create Schema.SQL` and paste contents into the schema section of sqlfiddle.com.
+3. Paste contents into the schema section (left-hand side) of sqlfiddle.com.
+4. Hit "Build Schema".